Tobacco-Free Park Policy Directory

 • Most Minnesotans support tobacco-free park and recreation policies.
 A 2004 University of Minnesota survey found that 70% of Minnesota residents support tobacco-free park and recreation areas.
 In addition, 66% of golfers and 73% of families with children support these policies.

 • Policies provide consistency among community athletic facilities and groups.
 The majority of community sporting events are held at either city or school district athletic facilities, and nearly all school districts prohibit tobacco use on their entire grounds.
-Also, many community athletic associations have policies but use city recreation facilities and would benefit from a city-wide policy.
+Also, many community athletic associations have tobacco-free policies but use city recreation facilities and would benefit from a city-wide policy.

 • Policies reduce litter and maintenance costs.
 In a 2004 survey, 58% of Minnesota park directors in cities with policies reported cleaner park areas.